jirapongse/katacoda-scenarios/esdk-docker/step1.md

 Use the following docker build command to build the Elektron SDK Docker image.

-`docker build -t elektron-sdk https://github.com/Refinitiv-API-Samples/Article.EMA.ETA.Docker.git` {{execute T1}}
+`docker build -t elektron-sdk https://github.com/Refinitiv-API-Samples/Article.EMA.ETA.Docker.git`{{execute T1}}

 The **-t** parameter is used to tag elektron-sdk as a name of this Docker image.